 Systematic coordination can be achieved through a coalition of initiatives, movements and technical know-how working in concert as a networked global system to fast-track the technical application of climate solutions.

 The climate solutions network requires three key elements.
-These elements are the climate actors, technical solutions, and country implementation.
+These elements are climate actors, technical solutions, and country implementation.

-The climate actors are the many individuals, professionals, businesses and organizations globally with the know-how, the positions to act and apply the available solutions.
+The climate actors are the many individuals, professionals, businesses and organizations globally with the know-how, and the positions to act and apply the available solutions.